AyushSMD/OnieroRAG/README.md

 ### Huggingface Setup

+> [!NOTE]
+> [Gated Huggingface models](https://huggingface.co/docs/hub/en/models-gated#gated-models) require you to accept their terms and conditions before
+> You are able to use them, so make sure to check that for your use case.
+In this
+> demonstration, the llama3.2:3b model that we use is indeed a "gated model".

 Make sure you get your huggingface API key.
 You can do so by:
 - Heading over to https://huggingface.co/settings/tokens
 - Going to `Create new token`